SumoLogic/sumologic-kubernetes-collection/docs/filtering.md

     enableDefaultFilters: true
 ```

-Full list of metrics affected is available [here](/deploy/helm/sumologic/conf/metrics/otelcol/default-filters.yaml).
-The metrics listed in
+Full list of metrics affected is available in the [documentation](/deploy/helm/sumologic/conf/metrics/otelcol/default-filters.yaml).
+The
-the comments are the metrics that will **not** be dropped.
+metrics listed in the comments are the metrics that will **not** be dropped.

 ### Custom filtering